 Can you still lose teeth with a mouth guard?

-While a mouthguard can provide protection from direct trauma, it does not prevent all dental injuries.
+While a mouthguard can protect from direct trauma, it does not prevent all dental injuries.
 In some cases of severe impact or trauma, you can still lose a tooth even when wearing a mouthguard.
 However, wearing a mouthguard reduces the risk of tooth loss significantly compared to not wearing one at all.
 It’s important to wear a properly fitted mouthguard and follow the usage instructions to ensure maximum protection.

 Can I wear a mouthguard with braces?

-Yes, you can wear a mouthguard with braces.
-In fact, wearing a mouthguard while undergoing orthodontic treatment is essential to protect your teeth and braces from impact.
-There are mouthguards available for individuals with braces.
 There are custom-fit mouthguards that a dentist or orthodontist provides.
 Dentists design these mouthguards to fit your teeth and braces and provide protection while accommodating your braces.
 It’s essential to discuss your options with your orthodontist and choose a mouthguard that’s suitable for your needs.